hayamiz/mockart/README.md

  For developers
 ================

 You need autotools and libtool to build.
-In addition, you need Cutter testing framework if you want to run tests.

  How to build
 --------------